Crepant resolutions of Weierstrass threefolds and non-Kodaira fibres: Introduction

 \section{Introduction}

 The study of elliptic fibrations, i.e.\ morphisms $\pi: X \longrightarrow B$ whose generic fibre is an elliptic curve, dates back to Kodaira's paper \cite{Kodaira}, where one can find a detailed description of elliptic surfaces.
 Since then, the case of elliptic surfaces has been a benchmark for generalizations to higher dimension.
-Much of what is true for surfaces generalizes to the higher dimensional case, but many of these results are weaker: for example, what is true \emph{puntually} on the base curve in the case of surfaces becomes true only \emph{generically in codimension $1$} for higher dimensional varieties.\\ An important result of Kodaira is the classification of the singular fibres which can occur in a smooth elliptic surface.
-In this case there is a generalization to the higher dimensional case, and Kodaira's classification works over the generic point of each irreducible component of the discriminant locus of the fibration, but there appear also new non-Kodaira fibres: see e.g.\ \cite{Miranda} or the more recent \cite{EsoleYau, EsoleYauD5}.\\ Despite the great abundance of examples of non-Kodaira fibres, less is known on their structure and a complete classification is still far away.
-In this paper I will show that for the elliptic fibrations whose total space is a threefold (the first case after the case of surfaces), there is still a link with the Kodaira fibres: the non-Kodaira fibres in an elliptic threefold are contraction of Kodaira fibres.\\ The structure of the paper is as follows: in Section \ref{sect: duality} I will recall the facts of duality theory over Gorenstein varieties which are needed to treat the canonical singularities, in Section \ref{sect: canonical singularities}.
-These sections are expository, and form the technical heart of the paper.
-In particular, I will recall an importamt theorem of Reid on the resolution of threefolds with \cDV singularities.
-In section \ref{sect: elliptic fibrations} I will discuss the elliptic fibrations, and in particular the elliptic fibrations with section.
-I will define what a \emph{minimal elliptic fibration} is (Definition \ref{def: minimal elliptic fibration}) and in the case of three dimensional fibrations (Section \ref{sect: elliptic threefolds}) I will prove two results.
-The first is a necessary condition for a Weierstrass fibration to be the Weierstrass model of some smooth elliptic threefold (Theorem \ref{thm: no points with high multiplicity}), and the second is a result on the structure of non-Kodaira fibres:
+Much of what is true for surfaces generalizes to the higher dimensional case, but many of these results are weaker: for example, what is true \emph{punctually} on the base curve in the case of surfaces becomes true only \emph{for the generic point of each irreducible component of a suitable codimension $1$ locus} for higher dimensional varieties.\\ An important result of Kodaira is the classification of the singular fibres which can occur in a minimal elliptic surface (cf.\ \cite[Thm.
+6.2]{Kodaira}), which we call \emph{Kodaira fibres}.
+In this case there is a generalization to the higher dimensional case, and Kodaira's classification works over the generic point of each irreducible component of the discriminant locus of the fibration, but there appear also new non-Kodaira fibres: see e.g.\ \cite{Miranda}, \cite{GrassiMorrison-nonKodaira} or the more recent \cite{CCvG}, \cite{EsoleYau} and \cite{EsoleYauD5}.\\ Despite the great abundance of examples of non-Kodaira fibres in the previous papers, less is known on their structure and a complete classification is still far away.
+In this paper we will show that for the elliptic fibrations which are crepant resolutions of their Weierstrass model there is still a link with the Kodaira fibres: in this case the non-Kodaira fibres are contraction of Kodaira fibres, a fact which was pointed out by Miranda in some particular case in \cite[$\S$14]{SME3-f}.